Home remedies and cures for illness, early 20th Century

 When my parents wanted a laxative, they would take a dose of Glauber salts, Epsom salts or Beecham Pills.

 It was fairly common practice just to go to a chemist saying that one was under the weather and needed a 'tonic'.
-Of course the reason could have been anything, but one was invariably given what turned out to be just to be a laxative.
+Of course the reason could have been anything, but one was invariably given what turned out to be just a laxative.
 Years later it was accepted that there was no such thing as a 'tonic'.

 In the Spring all the family would have have sulphur tablets which was said to be good for our blood.
 It was certainly a laxative as well, and the smells that it caused were most offensive.